peterwilliams97/unipdf/extractor/README.md

 - the *reading* direction is left to right, increasing X in the PDF coordinate system.
 - the *depth* directon is top to bottom, decreasing Y in the PDF coordinate system.

-We define *depth* as distance from the bottom of a word's bounding box from the top of the page. depth := pageSize.Ury - r.Lly
+*depth* is the distance from the bottom of a word's bounding box from the top of the page. depth := pageSize.Ury - r.Lly

 * Pages are divided into rectangular regions called `textPara`s.